sleirsgoevy/ps4-hamachi/README.md

 **This is not an official product by LogMeIn Inc.**

 This is a port of LogMeIn Hamachi virtual LAN client to the PS4.
 It is done by wrapping the linux binary.
-As of now this only works on FW 6.72.
+Supported firmwares: 5.05, 6.72, 7.02, 7.50-7.55, 9.00.

 Non-free assets used:
 * [Linux client](https://vpn.net/linux) binary